Israel-Hamas war latest: An Israeli strike kills at least 19 in a Gaza tent camp

-Gaza's Health Ministry says it has confirmed that at least 19 people were killed in an Israeli strike early Tuesday on a tent camp in a designated humanitarian zone.
+Gaza's Health Ministry says an Israeli strike on Tuesday on a tent camp in a designated humanitarian zone killed at least 19 people.

-The Civil Defense, first responders who operate under the Hamas-run government, had earlier said that 40 people were killed in the strike that left craters up to 10 meters (32 feet) deep.
-The Israeli military disputed that toll, saying it had used precise munitions against a group of militants.
+The Civil Defense, first responders who operate under the Hamas-run government, said the strike left craters up to 10 meters (32 feet) deep.
+The Israeli military said it used precise munitions against a group of militants.

-Gaza's Health Ministry is also part of the Hamas-run government but its figures are widely seen as generally reliable.
-It maintains detailed records and its tallies from previous wars have largely coincided with figures from independent researchers, the U.N. and even the Israeli military.
+Gaza's Health Ministry said the toll could rise.
+The ministry is also part of the Hamas-run government.
+Its figures are widely seen as generally reliable.
+Its tallies from previous wars have largely coincided with figures from independent researchers, the U.N. and even the Israeli military.

 Hamas-led militants killed some 1,200 people, mostly civilians, in their Oct.
-7 attack.
-They abducted another 250 and are still holding around 100 after releasing most of the rest in exchange for Palestinians imprisoned by Israel during a weeklong cease-fire last November.
-Around a third of the remaining hostages are believed to be dead.
+7 attack that sparked the war.
+They abducted another 250 and are still holding around 100.
+Around a third of them are believed to be dead.

 Here's the latest: